-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 "The list of suspects narrows.
-Soon there will be no one on the list but you." –Alex Hunter, Boulder District Attorney, Feb.
+Soon there will be no one on the list but you." –Alex Hunter, Boulder District Attorney, speaking on Feb.
 13, 1997

-JonBenét Ramsey would have turned 27 years old this year.
+JonBenét Ramsey would have turned 30 years old today.
 But as we all know, she never even made it to 7.

-Instead, the youngest child of John and Patsy Ramsey was found dead in the basement of their Boulder, Colo., home on the afternoon of Dec.
+The youngest child of John and Patsy Ramsey was found dead in the basement of their Boulder, Colo., home on the afternoon of Dec.
 26, 1996—almost eight hours after Patsy frantically called 911 to report that her 6-year-old daughter had been kidnapped.

 She had woken at around 5:30 a.m. to find a two-and-a-half-page, sloppily printed ransom note at the bottom of the stairs that threatened to "behead" the child if her parents didn't fork over $118,000 in ransom to some "foreign faction."